Sky Atlantic: Acquisitions

 Sky Atlantic relies heavily on screenings of US television programmes, with more than 50% of all programming coming from HBO.
 Although the channel mainly screens dramas, blocks in the channel's schedule were dedicated to comedies and movies.
 The launch of Sky Atlantic in 2011 followed the broadcaster's £150m, five-year deal to buy exclusive UK and Ireland television rights to HBO's entire archive, new HBO programming and a first-look deal on all co-productions.
-Although it has been renewed since, the exclusivity deal with HBO is set to expire in early 2026, allowing for the launch of the HBO Max streaming service in the UK, Ireland, Germany, Austria, Switzerland, and Italy.
+Although it had been renewed since, the exclusivity deal with HBO expired on 26 March 2026 with the launch of the HBO Max streaming service in the UK, Ireland, Germany, Austria, Switzerland, and Italy.
 In December 2024, the existing deal between Sky and Warner Bros.
-Discovery was updated to include life-of-series rights to select HBO programming released before the deal ends, including House of the Dragon, The Last of Us, The White Lotus, Euphoria, and Dune: Prophecy.
-Sky still planned to make new acquisitions via separate agreements on a programme-by-programme basis, while new series in existing franchises would continue to be released on Sky but all other future HBO original programming, like Harry Potter, would be released exclusively on HBO Max.
+Discovery was updated to include life-of-series rights to all HBO programming released before the expiry date, including House of the Dragon, The Last of Us, The White Lotus, Euphoria, and Dune: Prophecy.
+All future HBO original programming, like Harry Potter, would be released exclusively on HBO Max.
+Sky still planned to make new acquisitions via separate agreements on a programme-by-programme basis, while new series in existing franchises would continue to be released on Sky as "co-exclusives".

-In January 2016, Sky expanded the acquired programming on Atlantic after purchasing the broadcast rights to Showtime programming; however, Sky Atlantic does not broadcast all Showtime programmes, as some series would later air on Channel 4 as part of a separate deal.
+In January 2016, Sky expanded the acquired programming on Atlantic after purchasing the broadcast rights to Showtime programming; however, Sky Atlantic did not broadcast all Showtime programmes, as some series would later air on Channel 4 as part of a separate deal.
 The deal with Showtime expired in December 2021, with all future series becoming exclusive to the Paramount+ streaming service which launched in the UK, Ireland, Germany, Austria, Switzerland, and Italy in 2022, while a separate agreement allowed Billions to continue on Sky.

+In 2025, Sky started acquiring several series from Peacock.
+In early 2026, they signed first-look deals with Starz and Canal+ that would involve co-commissioning future projects together.